 You can incorporate a Proactive SMS attempt into the cadence of a proactive voice skill where an agent is involved.
 This allows you to configure PC to attempt to call a record, send an SMS to the same record, and resume calling the record after the SMS attempt.
 The SMS remains one-way and the agent cannot see or control the SMS.

 Calling lists provide the contacts for a PC campaign.
 You can build and upload calling lists and then apply filters to those calling lists to target records based on configurable criteria.
 Alternatively, you can use PC's proactive XS feature to integrate with an external program of choice, such as Salesforce, and use those existing records to form calling lists.
 You can connect to almost any data source using the

-To learn more about calling lists, see Calling Lists Overview.
+To learn more about calling lists, see Calling Lists.

-PC proactive voice and proactive agentlessContacts made without a live agent for tasks such as one-way delivery of information or messages..
-SMS attempt calls and message delivery based on time zones.
-For proactive email, time zones do not matter.
+Proactive Voice and Proactive SMS attempt calls and message delivery based on time zones.
+For Proactive Email, time zones don't matter.

 PC attempts to identify the time zone for each record as it is uploaded.
 It first attempts to match the time zone against the zip code (if available), then the city and state (if available), and finally the area code or prefix of the primary phone number.
 If PC cannot match a time zone to the record, it either rejects the record or invokes a default time zone, depending on your settings.
 You can also choose to include a time zone for each record in the list.
 PC internal mapping is only configured for North America, so including a time zone for each record is recommended for calling lists outside of North America.

 You can map your data to any of the 104 currently established time zones.
 For any E164 (international) format number, you can specify the associated time zone in the calling list using either the full name or an Supported Time Zones.
 You can control the start and stop times for calling so you can meet calling hour compliance requirements.